Ever wonder how sponsors measure their effectiveness of their experiential marketing?

 - Surveys (at the event)

 What did your audience think about the event?
+What did they learn about the products they experienced?
 How popular was the swag?
+Do they plan on purchasing the offering?
+If so, when?
 Ask them during the event or immediately after via email.
 Strike while the experience is still fresh.

 Spin a wheel, guess a number, or answer some trivia…you might just win something great!

-Games are an educational and fun way to engage prospects and get them excited.
+Games are an educational and fun way to engage prospects and get them excited, as well as collecting their data for further marketing efforts.

 - Mobile app

-Mobile marketing is all about getting face-to-face with our prospects and clients.
-Pro Motion is an experiential marketing agency that develops comprehensive plans to make sure your marketing tour reaches your target audience and strengthens relationships for you sales success and growth.
+Mobile marketing is all about getting face-to-face with your prospects and customers.
+Pro Motion develops comprehensive plans to make sure your marketing tour reaches your target audience and strengthens relationships, propelling your sales success and growth.

 Contact us today!